ridewithoutstomach/KVRouite/README.md

 "KVRouite_<ver>_Voice_Win_x64" (the voice remover and its detection; about 900 MB).
 The Voice zip carries the same folder name and is simply unpacked over the KVRouite folder; the Voice installer does the same into an existing installation of the same version.
-The macOS bundle is Lite only.
+There is no ready-made macOS download in 7.0 - on macOS you install Python and run from source (see the macOS section).

 In short: to run KVRouite, install "requirements.txt".
 To also remove voices, install "requirements-voice.txt" on top.
 To build the executable,